 New Jersey offers several levels of assistance for families who are struggling to find an answer to the rising cost of healthcare.
-Eligibility requirements are based upon income, family size and age.
+Eligibility requirements are based on income, family size, and age.
 Families earning below 350% of the federal poverty level may be eligible for Medicaid or NJ Family Care.

 Medicaid is designed to help the neediest in our state.
 This federal-state health care program pays for hospital stays, doctor visits, prescriptions, nursing home costs and other healthcare needs.

 NJ FamilyCare is a federal and state funded health insurance program created to help New Jersey's uninsured children and certain low-income parents and guardians to have affordable health coverage.
 It is not a welfare program.
 NJ FamilyCare is for families who do not have available or affordable employer insurance and cannot afford to pay the high cost of private health insurance.
 Income Eligibility Requirements

 If you are NOT eligible for Medicaid, Medicare or NJ FamilyCare

 If you are NOT eligible for Medicaid, Medicare or NJ FamilyCare, you may benefit from healthcare coverage offered through the Affordable Care Act.
 You may also find affordable healthcare at federally funded qualified health centers and other such resources in our state.
 Learn more about health clinics and services in our state.

 The Partnership for Prescription Assistance helps low-income, uninsured residents identify and gain access to patient assistance programs where they may qualify for free, or nearly free, prescription medicines.
 This service is provided free-of-charge.
 Learn about other prescription assistance programs.